Colposcopy Procedures

 A colposcopy is the medical name for a more detailed look at the cervix than would happen with a routine screen (pap) test.
 It means a speculum is in place for about 5 mins while the cervix is examined with a strong light and a microscope.
 The cervix is stained ,with very dilute acetic acid (vinegar) and then iodine, to help locate the area that is affected.
 If there is an abnormal area, then it is likely that a biopsy will be taken so that the laboratory can make a subjective and clear statement as to the extent of the abnormal cells.
 Most of the time the cell abnormalities are mild and treatment is not required.
 Most women will clear the virus naturally within 2-3 years.
 In these situations the screening test is simply repeated at yearly intervals until the virus has cleared.
 If the cell abnormalities are more severe then treatment may be the best option to prevent the disease from progressing to cancer in the future.
 Treatment usually involves laser treatment to the surface of the cervix to remove the affected cells.
 This is undertaken by a gynaecologist either in a public hospital or in private rooms.

-At East Sydney Doctors we can do routine screening and also colposcopy.
+At Bondi Road Doctors, we can do routine screening and also colposcopy.
 If the screening test suggests there is harmful HPV and /or cells changes then a colposcopy will be recommended.
 Doing this in general practice, means that you are more likely to be able to get a timely appointment, with a shorter visit time than in a hospital outpatients.
 The cost in general practice is significantly less than with a specialist.